garysheng/faithwalk-os/poems/the-great-deformation.md

 The systems meant to form us right.

 He seized what's good but changed the core—
-Education should nurture call,
+Schools should help kids hear God's call,
-Instead it trains us to adore
+Instead it trains them to adore
 Obedient work that makes souls small.

 Work was meant to serve our gifts,